Porsche 911 (991): 911 GT2 RS (2017–2019)

 The 911 GT2 RS was officially launched by Porsche at the 2017 Goodwood Festival of Speed along with the introduction of the 911 Turbo S Exclusive Series.
-It is powered by a 3.8 L twin-turbocharged flat-6 engine generating a maximum power of 700 PS at 7,000 rpm and 750 N·m of torque, giving the car a power to weight ratio of kg per horsepower and making it the most powerful 911 ever built.
+It is powered by a 3.8 L twin-turbocharged flat-6 engine generating a maximum power of 700 PS at 7,000 rpm and 750 N·m of torque, giving the car a power to weight ratio of per horsepower and making it the most powerful 911 ever built.
 A Weissach package option is available.

 In late September 2017, the GT2 RS set a 6:47.3 lap time around the Nürburgring, which made it the fastest Porsche road car lap time recorded on the track at the time.